 1. Show up for the first time on opening day

-We’ve been pruning lanes since late summer, checking stands for safety, pulling cards from the trail cams, and scouting.
-Haven’t seen you since last season.
+We've been pruning lanes since late summer, checking stands for safety, pulling cards from the trail cams, and scouting.
+Haven't seen our fellow hunters since last season.

 2. Talk too loud or too much on the radio